nesrinebentmessek/tetris-game-js/README.md

 - Use the arrow keys to move and rotate the blocks.
 - Clear horizontal lines to score points.
-- The game ends when the blocks reach the top.
+- When the blocks reach the top, you advance to the next level, and the game speeds up.

 ## Technologies Used